Entropic Dynamics approach to Relational Quantum Mechanics: The entropic dynamics of intrinsic change

 We now return to the continuity equation (\ref{FP a}) and rewrite it in an alternative form.
 The important observation is that a functional $\tilde {H}[\rho,\phi]$ can be found such that (\ref{FP a}) can be written as

 The desired $\tilde{H}$ satisfies

 which is a linear functional equation that can be easily integrated.
 The result is

-where the unspecified functional $\tilde{F}[\rho]$ is an integration constant.
-This maneuver has allowed us to identify the kinetic part of the ED Hamiltonian.
-The \textquotedblleft potential\textquotedblright\ $\tilde{F}$ is independent of $\phi$ but could potentially also depend on $x$ and on $t$.
+where the unspecified functional $\tilde{F}[\rho]$ is an integration constant (\emph{i.e.}, independent of $\phi$).
+This maneuver has allowed us to identify the kinetic part of the ED Hamiltonian and a \textquotedblleft potential\textquotedblright\ $\tilde{F}$ that is independent of $\phi$ but could potentially also depend on $t$.
 More importantly, it suggests a Hamiltonian framework in which the epistemic variables $\rho$ and $\phi$ are canonically conjugate.
-The epistemic configuration space (or \textquotedblleft e-configuration\textquotedblright \ space) is the simplex,
+The epistemic configuration space (or \textquotedblleft e-configuration\textquotedblright\ space) is the simplex,

-The epistemic phase space (or \textquotedblleft e-phase\textquotedblright \ space) is the cotangent bundle $T^{\ast}\mathcal{S}$.
-As is well known, dealing with normalized probabilities is a technical inconvenience that can be handled by discarding the normalization constraint and dealing instead with the space $\mathcal{S}^{+}$ of unnormalized probabilities and its associated cotangent bundle $T^{\ast}\mathcal{S}^{+}$.
+The epistemic phase space (or \textquotedblleft e-phase\textquotedblright \ space) is the cotangent bundle $T^{\ast}\mathcal{S}$ \cite{Caticha 2025}.
+As is well known, dealing with normalized probabilities is a technical inconvenience that can be handled by discarding the normalization constraint and dealing instead with the larger space